AdobeDocs/campaign-web.en/help/v8/workflows/activities/and-join.md

 ## Example

 The following example shows two workflow branches with an email and SMS delivery.
-The AND-join will trigger when both deliveries are finished.
-The push notifications will then be sent.
+The AND-join will trigger when both inbound transitions are enabled.
+The push notifications will then be sent only after both deliveries are finished.

 ![](../assets/workflow-andjoin-example.png)